Indulgentu/ATM/README.md

-# ATM:
+# ATM

 **Responsible: Balan Alexandru, Nagy Andrea, Ilie Cristi**

 This class should handle everything realted to an actual ATM, such as:

 Planned functionality:
-[ ] 1.
-Ability to have multiple accounts (implement an IBAN system, like in a real bank, each account being able to be of different types, like an economies account, a current account etc)
+1. Ability to have multiple accounts (implement an IBAN system, like in a real bank, each account being able to be of different types, like an economies account, a current account etc)
-[ ] 2.
-Ability to "withdraw" money from the ATM
+2. Ability to "withdraw" money from the ATM
-[ ] 3.
-Ability to consult balance (preferably on a monthly/yearly basis)
+3. Ability to consult balance (preferably on a monthly/yearly basis)
-[ ] 4.
-Ability to send money from an account to another
+4. Ability to send money from an account to another

-# Client:
+# Client
 **Responsible: Nagy Andrea, Ilie Cristi**

 This class should handle client-related operations, such as:

-[ ] 1.
-Read/save client info from file
+1. Read/save client info from file
-[ ] 2.
-Storing client information (name, address, age, sex, accounts IDs, etc)
+2. Storing client information (name, address, age, sex, accounts IDs, etc)

-# Main:
+# Main
 **Responsible: Rusu Eduard**

-[ ] 1.
-Initialize everything in here and maybe add a menu.
+1. Initialize everything in here and maybe add a menu.
-[ ] 2.
-Maybe add a GUI (?)
+2. Maybe add a GUI (?)

 1. Basic implementation: getters, setters
 USE PRIVATE VARIABLES